 GCF, HealthPath Foundation and Public Health Fund are not-for-profit entities exempt from federal income taxes under the provisions of Section 501(c)(3) of the Internal Revenue Code.
 GCF, HealthPath Foundation and Public Health Fund have been classified as organizations other than a private foundation.
 GCF is subject to unrelated business income tax on a portion of its income.
-GCF made tax payments of \$24,197 in 2022 for 2021's Form 990-T and no material tax is due for 2022.
+Income tax expense for the years ended December 31, 2023 and 2022 was \$385,142 and \$24,197, respectively.
 Management believes HealthPath Foundation and Public Health Fund did not receive revenue subject to unrelated business income regulations.